edurange/lab-autoinstall/README.md

-These are install configurations for subiquity ("ubiquity for servers"), Canonical's official tool for automating Ubuntu server installation. subiquity is based on cloud-init, a tool for standardizing Linux deployment.
+These are install configurations for `subiquity` ("`ubiquity` for servers"), Canonical's official method for automating Ubuntu server installation. `subiquity` is based on `cloud-init`, a tool for standardizing Linux deployment.

 This sets up only basic development dependencies, not an EDURange install itself.
 Currently this includes:
 - Installing development- and git-related dependencies: `build-essential`, `keychain`, `clang`, `llvm`, `python3.12-venv`, `perl`, `bzip2`, `tar`, `git`